Need Help? Give us a call.

 Cleaning your aunt’s kitchen once a week in exchange for $20 doesn’t really constitute a business, so if you’re only providing services for immediate family, it’s probably safe to hold off on registering your business.
 If you’re making more than a few hundred dollars in a month, you need to use the formal channels for reporting income to the IRS.
 You can choose to operate a cleaning business on your own as a sole proprietor or as a partnership with another individual, or you can set up a limited liability corporation (LLC) if you want to separate your business and personal finances.

 If you’re interested in working as a cleaner outside of homes, it’s worth noting that it’s much easier for private individuals to pay other individuals than it is for a business to pay an individual who is not an employee.
-Business registration and proper tax documentation is particularly important for cleaning services with corporate clients.
+Business registration and proper tax documentation are particularly important for cleaning services with corporate clients.

 Commercial vs. Consumer